 It inhabits low scrubby woodland, abandoned farmland with scattered bushes, second growth, and thickets in deciduous woodland, and forages in lower and middle vegetation (Brewer and de Juana 2017).

-Substantial areas of habitat have been lost to tourist development, but much remains intact and the species seems to adjust well to secondary habitat (Brewer and de Juana 2017).
+Substantial areas of habitat have been lost to tourist development, but much remains intact and the species seems to adjust well to secondary habitat (Brewer and de Juana 2017); forest loss throughout the species's range is currently estimated at just ~1.6% per three generations (Tracewski et al. 2016).
 It could possibly suffer habitat loss caused by hurricanes.